 Social networks have become vital to any marketing campaign conducted in China

-Social networking has evolved differently in the middle kingdom than in western societies.
-Forget the classic western sites such as Facebook, Twitter or Youtube.
 In China, the market is dominated by local, Chinese social media outlets.
-The established networks that we’ve come to know in the west have not been able to successfully expand here due to strict state censorship.
-Being protected by this powerful barrier and without the influence of large, western social media firms many localized networks have been specifically developed for the Chinese market, meeting the desire people have to connect with each other in a unique way.
+The established networks that we’ve come to know in the west have not been able to successfully expand here due to strict state censorship but also because they failed to localized.
+Being protected by this powerful barrier and without the influence of large western social media firms, many localized networks have been specifically developed for the Chinese market, meeting the desire people have to connect.

-Different social networks mean different approaches, strategies and behaviors that you will have to learn before doing anything.
-The key is to be adaptable and flexible.
-Previous strategies do not necessarily work on these Chinese style networks.
+Different social networks mean different approaches, strategies, and behaviors that you will have to learn before doing anything.
+In other words, the key for you to succeed is to be adaptable and flexible.
+Classic strategies do not necessarily work on these Chinese style networks.
 An in-depth understanding of the different social networks is the key to thriving in the Chinese market.

-Wechat : Wechat is Tencent’s flagship social network.
-It started as a simple app for the smartphone whose main appeal was to send short vocal messages before morphing into a fully fledged social networking platform.
-It has over 500 million registered users and is on the rise, locally and internationally (particularly in Asia).
+Wechat is Tencent’s flagship social network.
+It started as a simple app for the smartphone whose main appeal was to send short vocal messages before morphing into a fully-fledged social networking platform.
+It has 1.08 billion monthly active users and is on the rise, locally and internationally (particularly in Asia).

 Wechat users can also post ‘moments’ (akin to a status update on facebook) with pictures and comments being shared.
-The Chinese are especially influenced by others in their social network.
+The Chinese are especially influenced by their social network circle.
 Users with many friends online can be influenced financially to promote a certain product by sharing content on their Wechat posts.
 This is effective as the specific demographic of the ‘friendship circle’ can be directly targeted.

 Brands cannot track users accounts but they can assess the media performance of their own, opinion leaders, celebrities and competitors’ accounts.